crisap94/Attiny85PWMController/README.md

 ## Features

 - **ADC to PWM Mapping**: Reads analog input from a potentiometer or sensor and maps it to PWM output for LED brightness control.
 For example, if the ADC reads a value of 512 (midpoint), it translates to a 50% duty cycle on the PWM output, ensuring the LED brightness is proportionally adjusted.
-- **Breathing Effect**: Provides a smooth brightness transition in a breathing pattern lasting 4 seconds per cycle.
+- **Breathing Effect**: Provides a smooth sine-wave brightness transition in a breathing pattern lasting exactly 4 seconds per cycle with improved timing accuracy.
 - **User-Configurable Brightness**: Dynamically adjusts brightness based on the ADC input.
 - **LCD Debugging (Optional)**: Displays real-time information such as ADC values, PWM percentages, elapsed breathing time, and operational mode.
 - **Consistent Timing**: Maintains consistent breathing cycle durations regardless of brightness settings.